openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 10: Dimming speed

 Dimmer Speed in 1/100th of a Second
-Defines the "fade" time when setting a dim level from a controller.
+<p&gtDefines the "fade" time when setting a dim level from a controller.
 Fade time is defined as the time it takes to dim from MIN level to MAX level, which means an increase of 10% in light level takes 1/10th of the configured time.
 The value defines the dim time in 1/100'th of a second, which means a value of 200 gives a Dimming Speed of 2.0 seconds from MIN to MAX.
 Max time is 327.67 seconds (almost 11 minutes).
-Values below 30 (0.3 seconds) are ignored ̧ and values below 100 (1 second) are discouraged.
+Values below 30 (0.3 seconds) are ignored ̧ and values below 100 (1 second) are discouraged.</p&gt
 Values in the range 30 to 32767 may be set.

 The manufacturer defined default value is ```300```.